Candida Martinelli's Italophile Site

 the spirits of the departed (To the gods of the afterlife, or in

-today's wording 'In Loving Memory') Paulinus
+today's wording 'In Loving Memory')

-Gaius Maximus son of Claudius Arelatis, Prefect
+Gaius Maximus son of Claudius Arelatis, Prefectus

-in the Battle of the Rhine in the year 407.
-His
+in the Battle of the Rhine.

-friend Saturninus erected this.
+obscure background, Quintus Curtius Rufus.
 If you're into battle scenarios and war-games,

 check out this fan's